Caribbean Story Part 9: Counting The Blessings

 Two Burner Kerosene Stove

 Her younger daughter Josie, now a wage earner, owned a real bed in the bedroom and had the space to store new clothes.
 Her son Henry had a large pimple on his chin, but he laughed along with friends who joked that his boss must have worked obeah on him for eating stolen eggs; he had found work on the Seaside Sugar Estate, not in the fields but in the chicken coops, the stable and wherever there were animals.
-Miranda had earned a scholarship to attend a private school; and nobody could guess why, but Lulu was glad that Miranda’s aunt Mona was returning home.
+Miranda had earned a scholarship to attend a private school; and nobody guessed why, but Lulu seemed happy that Miranda’s aunt Mona was returning home.

 Over at Mattie Spooner's house, Miss Mattie was scrubbing and painting in preparation for Mona.
-She wished that Mona had gotten married before she got pregnant, but the prospect of a second grandchild made her as happy as she could possibly be.
+She wished that Mona had gotten married before she got pregnant, but the prospect of a second grandchild made her happy.

 With each visit to Mattie Spooner's house, Miss Mattie and Lulu became closer.
 Miranda was now old enough to walk by herself to her grandmother's house, but sometimes Lulu would advise her to wait there until she came to walk her home.
 It was not for protection, because Miranda never walked home in the dark; it was because she liked talking with Mattie.